 Obverse: IMP C M Q TRAIAN DECIVS AVG; Radiate and Draped Bust of the Emperor Facing Right

-Reverse: VICTORIA AVG; Winged Victory Running to the Left, Holding a Wreath and a Palm Frond
+Reverse: VBERITAS AVG; Uberitas Standing to the Left, Holding a Purse and a Cornucopiae

 Trajan Decius was proclaimed Emperor by the legions in July, A. D. 249 after having put down a rebellion of legions.
 Decius was popular with the soldiers because of this victory and later defeated the current Roman emperor Philip and his son, Philip II in battle near Verona in Italy.
 It was during the reign of Decius that the barbarian invasions began to dangerously threaten the empire.
 Decius was a very capable general and soundly defeated the Goths in battle.
 At first, the surprise attack on Roman army camp by Gothic King Cniva in 250 A. D. surprised him.
 Later, the Goths lured Decius and his army into a battle on swampy ground.
 The Roman soldier’s heavy armor caused them to sink into the mud; the Goths, however, were used to fighting on marshy ground and easily defeated the Romans.
 Trajan Decius and his son Herennius Etruscus were killed.